 ASID initiated discussions on resilience with design practitioners and industry partners, embarking on a research project to further investigate interior design resilience in partnership with Cosentino, Benjamin Moore and Emerald.
 This study seeks to identify issues interior design businesses and professionals face during major disruptions, track changes implemented in the industry, test the viability of industry-wide changes and demonstrate the value of design.
 This data was collected in Summer 2020 and is the first round of results in a multi-phase study.
-Scroll down to access the full report.

 Although we were impacted by the pandemic in multiple ways, we have persevered and are being sought for our expertise in design focused on health, safety and well-being.
 This research shows several signs of industry resilience powered by professionals, businesses and organizations coming together collectively.
 Moving forward we need to further empower our creative talent to navigate through continuing challenges.